MartynHorslen/MartynHorslen/README.md

 :heavy_check_mark: [JavaScript Array Project](https://github.com/MartynHorslen/js-array) - This project was to fetch JSON data from a third party API and create an application that would allow a user to store an image.
 The application was to also return stored images back to the user on request, sorted by the email address they were stored by. <br />
 I took this project as an opportunity to challenge myself to use a few skills I hadn't used in the previous projects and to push my creativity to create a project that might stand out from others on the Scion Coalition Scheme.
 First was the use of the CSS Grid - I had previously used Flexbox.
 Secondly, I wanted to explore jQuery animations further.
 Finally I tested jQuery's AJAX methods thoroughly until I understood them.

+:heavy_check_mark: [Laravel Dashboard](https://github.com/MartynHorslen/Laravel-Dashboard) - This project was to build an admin dashboard full of companies and their employees.

+:heavy_check_mark: [Vue SPA](https://github.com/MartynHorslen/Vue-SPA) - This project was to build a single page application using API data.

+Incompleted Projects:
+[Quote Builder](https://github.com/MartynHorslen/quote-builder) - This project combined Laravel and Vue to build a quotation builder that emails clients their quotes and runs a report each day for quotes created in the last 24 hours.
+This project was put on hold due to starting Junior work experience with a team at Netmatters.
 <br /><br />